PaddlePaddle/Quantum/README.md

 [Paddle Quantum Quick Start Manual](https://github.com/PaddlePaddle/Quantum/tree/master/introduction) is probably the best place to get started with Paddle Quantum.
 Currently, we support online reading and running the Jupyter Notebook locally.
 The manual includes the following contents:

 - Detailed installation tutorials for Paddle Quantum
-- Introduction to the basics of quantum computing and QNN
+- Introduction to quantum computing and quantum neural networks (QNNs)
+- Introduction to Variational Quantum Algorithms (VQAs)
+- Introduction to Paddle Quantum
+- PaddlePaddle optimizer tutorial
-- Introduction on the operation modes of Paddle Quantum
+- Introduction to the quantum chemistry module in Paddle Quantum
-- A quick tutorial on PaddlePaddle's dynamic computational graph and optimizers
-- A case study on Quantum Machine Learning -- Variational Quantum Eigensolver (VQE)
+- How to train QNN with GPU
+- Some frequently used functions in Paddle Quantum

 ### Tutorials